Topics Map > Safety and Security

 The request will be approved only if ALL the following conditions are met:

-- The reason for disclosure serves a legitimate university purpose
+- The reason for disclosure serves a legitimate university purpose.

-- The disclosure is not invasive of the employee's privacy interests in light of alternative ways to achieve the same purpose
+- The disclosure is not invasive of the employee's privacy interests in light of alternative ways to achieve the same purpose.

-- The nature and scope of the disclosure is submitted in writing and approved by the campus CIO (or his/her designee)
+- The nature and scope of the disclosure is submitted in writing and approved by the campus CIO (or his/her designee).

 What if I am concerned the files will be altered or deleted while the request is under review?

-IT pros may take steps to preserve the data in question, such as by creating a backup of the material, but the privacy of the data must be maintained until the request is approved.
+IT Pros may take steps to preserve the data in question, such as by creating a backup of the material, but the privacy of the data must be maintained until the request is approved.
 Inspecting or allowing inspection of the data prior to formal approval being received is prohibited.

-If an employee's material is urgently needed for business reasons, and they are sick, on vacation, or otherwise unavailable, is it acceptable for the employee's supervisor to get access to the material without going through the approval process outlined above?
+If an employee's data is urgently needed for business reasons, and they are sick, on vacation, or otherwise unavailable, is it acceptable for the employee's supervisor to get access to the material without going through the approval process outlined above?

 No. The approval process remains the same.